elfensky/helldivers1api/README.md

 Purpose: This command is used to push your current Prisma schema to the database directly.
 It applies any changes you've made to your schema without creating migration files.
 Use Case: It’s particularly useful during the development phase when you want to quickly sync your database schema with your Prisma schema without worrying about migration history.
 Caution: It can overwrite data if your schema changes affect existing tables or columns, so it’s best for early-stage development or prototyping.

+## How it works.

+The application is made from 2 large sections:

+- the api that serves and updates the data
+- the frontend that consumes the api and visualized it, alongside user-facing features.

+### Initialization

+On startup, it runs instrumentation.js (once) which will:

+1. check if openapi spec exists (or generate it in dev mode)
+2. check if database connection exists and is valid
+3. initialize the database:

+    1. run migrations.
+    2. fetch remote currentStatus + currentSeason
+    3. save raw json in the rebroadcast_tables.
+    4. save normalized data in the h1_tables.
+        - option1: generate empty (last_updated = null) seasons in h1_season.
+This is needed because the official API sometimes includes events from past seasons.
+This happens when we completely loose, and no attack events were recorded for that campaign.
+In that case, the api will return the last recorded attack events (instead of leaving them as null).
+When this happens, that old season needs to exist in the database, so we can save the related events.
+        - option2: we pass along the current season, and if it doesn't match with the event, we ignore and do not save it.
+Might be a simpler better solution actually.

+4. start a worker thread that will continiously update the database from the official Helldivers API.
+It simply queries the /api/h1/update endpoint every `UPDATE_INTERVAL` seconds using the `UPDATE_KEY` token.

+### API

+Using next js api routes, this contains various endpoints that provide helldiver data in various formats.

+- GET /api/h1/update
+    - Trigger current campaign status and snapshot updates
+    - Requires a valid `key` query parameter matching the server's `UPDATE_KEY` environment variable.
+- GET /api/h1/rebroadcast
+    - Mirrors the official API behavior.
+    - Perform a campaign status or snapshot action
+    - Request body:
+        - action: string
+            - get_campaign_status
+            - get_snapshot
+        - season: integer
+            - Required if action is get_snapshot.
+- GET /api/h1/campaign

+    - Custom endpoint with optional `season` query parameter.
+    - Returns combined status and snapshot information of a specific season in one query.

+- GET /api/h1/stats (not implemented)
+    - Custom endpoint that returns global stats for the entire game.
+    - Calculated once per day by the worker.
+    - Returns:
+        - total wins
+        - total losses
+        - total attacks
+        - total defends
+        - total kills
+        - total deaths
+        - total assists
+        - total points
+        - average players per event
+        - average players per campaign
+        - ... idk other fun data